 In 2017 Welsh Government set out it’s vision to increase the the number of people able to enjoy speaking and using Welsh to a million by 2050.
-This is certainly a challenging ambition, but a challenge Early Years Wales believes is worthwhile and necessary if we are to secure the vitality of the language for future generations.
+This is certainly an ambitious challenge, but a challenge Early Years Wales believes is worthwhile and necessary if we are to secure the vitality of the language for future generations.

 - In Wales, the Welsh language should be treated no less favourably than the English language

 - Persons in Wales should be able to live their lives through the medium of the Welsh language if they choose to do so

 Early Years Wales provides bespoke support to the early years sector in Wales to support the development and growth of the Welsh language.

 On these pages you will find up to date and relevant information, a host of downloadable resources and useful links designed to support the development and implementation of the Welsh language in the early years.

 Early Years Wales is funded by Welsh Government to provide high quality and relevant Welsh support to the early years workforce in Wales, ranging from training, providing guidance on embedding the language in daily practice to transition your setting to a truly bilingual or even Welsh medium setting.

 No two settings are the same and neither is the support that is required.
 Support is provided through several methods;

 - Blogs and Vlogs.